rohamy/CSE108_Project/README.md

 - Find users and request to be friends, add to Social Feed
 - Create a collection, category, wishlist, events, items, etc.
 - Trade items, maybe animation for drag and drop?

+Requirements:
+- Requires a database, server, and front end
+- Requires user sign up and login with hashed/salted passwords
+- Web apps should be hosted live online